-- 8 small flour tortillas or 8 corn tortillas at room temperature*
+- 8 small flour tortillas or 8 corn tortillas. slightly warmed

-- Preheat the oven to 375 degrees F. Place the sweet potato, onion, and carrot onto a rimmed baking sheet.
+- Preheat the oven to 375 degrees F. Place the vegetables onto a rimmed baking sheet.
 Toss with olive oil and roast for 20-25 minutes or until tender.
-Lower the temperature to 350.

 - Place the roasted vegetables into the bowl of a food processor.
-Add the brown rice, 1/2 cup of the beans, the salsa, and the salt.
+Add the brown rice, beans, salsa, and the salt.
 Roughly puree.
-Remove the blade and stir in the remaining beans.